 If you or loved one is charged with crime and are a lawyer and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
 We can provide a free consultation in office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

-You might also be interested in reading our other professional discipline articles on Administrative Hearings, Doctor License Revocation, Nurse License Revocation, Dentist License Revocation, Pharmacist License Revocation, Accountant License Revocation, Teacher License Revocation, Social Worker License Revocation, Real Estate Agent License Revocation, Contractor License Revocation and Police Officer Discipline.
+You might also be interested in reading our other professional discipline articles on Administrative Hearings, Doctor License Revocation, Nurse License Revocation, Dentist License Revocation, Pharmacist License Revocation, Teacher License Revocation, Social Worker License Revocation, and Real Estate Agent License Revocation.

 You might also be interested in our article on the California crime of "Unauthorized Practice of Law".